 Associated with historic events such as the Peace of Ouchy, the Treaty of Lausanne and the Reparations Conference in 1932, the hotel industry in Lausanne enjoys an international reputation.
 This has grown steadily due to the diverse assets of Lausanne: its quality of care, its status as Olympic Capital hosting numerous international sporting events, its centres of research and innovation, the presence of multinationals, the wealth of cultural attractions and its ideal location as the point of departure for many excursions.
 Its enchanting setting has attracted leading personalities from the art and literary world such as Rousseau, Voltaire, Mozart, Goethe, Stendhal, George Sand, Victor Hugo, Stravinsky and George Simenon, and continues to seduce countless celebrities seeking serenity and well-being.

-Two five-star hotels currently share the city: the Beau-Rivage Palace built opposite the Ouchy quays in 1861 and the Lausanne Palace & Spa constructed in 1915; both of them have prestigious award-winning restaurants run by Anne-Sophie Pic and Edgard Bovier Situated in an oasis of greenery near the port of Ouchy.
-From summer 2015, the Royal Savoy will constitute the city’s third 5-star hotel and will provide 196 rooms and suites with a chic and cosmopolitan décor.
+Three five-star hotels share the city: the Beau-Rivage Palace built opposite the Ouchy quays in 1861 and the Lausanne Palace & Spa constructed in 1915; both of them have prestigious award-winning restaurants run by Anne-Sophie Pic and Edgard Bovier Situated in an oasis of greenery near the port of Ouchy.
+Since 2015, the Royal Savoy constitute the city’s third 5-star hotel and provide 196 rooms and suites with a chic and cosmopolitan décor.
 The Hôtellerie Lausannoise association, the main partner of Lausanne Tourisme, underlines the philosophy of the region’s hoteliers, be they major hotel chains, family-run businesses or newcomers: the quality of hospitality and services comes first, together with team spirit at the service of guests.

 In order to cater for the growing demand in business tourism in particular, hoteliers have made major investments in recent years with a view to modernising and expanding their establishments.
 One of these renovation projects concerns the Mövenpick Hotel.
 An adjoining wing built in compliance with Minergie standards has just added 72 rooms to the 265 existing ones, transforming this complex into the biggest 4-star hotel in French-speaking Switzerland.